Free: Healthy 5-Ingredient Meals EbookGet It Now

 - It’s easier to get nice browning because you can saute without moving and flip once.

-- The ideal thickness is 1/4 inch thick, which allows the eggplant to cook quickly and caramelize well
+- The ideal thickness is 1/4 inch thick, which allows the eggplant to cook quickly and caramelize well.
+However, you can slice 1/2 inch thick instead (and cook for longer) if you like.

-This section shows the best way to saute eggplant with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows the best way to saute eggplant, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Season.
 Sprinkle eggplant with salt, pepper, and garlic powder.
 If you want more flavor, you can add some Italian seasoning as well.